IuliiaKonovalova/e-commerce/FEATURES.md

 Accessible only to the admin.
 This page has the following features:

   - Heading with the title;
-  - Form with all necessary data on the order;
+  - Form with all necessary data on order;
   - "Save" button;
   - "Cancel" button;